Govt Takes a Myanmar Shooting Victim’s Mother to Thailand for Her Daughter’s Funeral

 Jakkrapong Sangmanee, Deputy Foreign Minister, has stated that the Ministry will coordinate and facilitate the arrival of Tawan’s mother and her relatives from Myanmar to ensure that they can attend funeral ceremonies in Thailand.

-The flight from Yangon departs at 5:25 p.m. on October 6 and arrives at 7:20 p.m. at Suvarnabhmi airport.
+The flight from Yangon departs at 5:25 p.m. on October 6 and arrives at 7:20 p.m. at Suvarnabhumi airport.
 The next day, she is due to attend her daughter’s funeral prayers.

 Related articles: